StackVista/stackstate-docs/stackpacks/integrations/opentelemetry/manual-instrumentation/tracer-and-span-mappings.md

 ## Tracer name and version

-For StackState to understand your data, a tracer **name** and **version** needs to be passed with your instrumentation.
+For Rancher Observability to understand your data, a tracer **name** and **version** needs to be passed with your instrumentation.

-StackState requires the following name and version to be set:
+Rancher Observability requires the following name and version to be set:

 - **Tracer name:** `@opentelemetry/instrumentation-stackstate`
 - **Version:** `1.0.0`

 {% hint style="info" %}
-If the tracer name passed to StackState Agent doesn't exactly match the value specified above, received data won't be displayed in StackState.
+If the tracer name passed to Rancher Observability Agent doesn't exactly match the value specified above, received data won't be displayed in Rancher Observability.
 {% endhint %}

 ➡️ [See how this is implemented in code examples](code-examples.md#2-core-definitions)

-When the [log level in StackState Agent](/setup/agent/about-stackstate-agent.md#troubleshooting) is to `DEBUG`, a message will be returned if a wrong tracer name has been used.
+When the [log level in Rancher Observability Agent](/setup/agent/about-stackstate-agent.md#troubleshooting) is to `DEBUG`, a message will be returned if a wrong tracer name has been used.
 The message will warn about an unknown instrumentation and state the tracer name that was passed to it.

 ## Span mapping requirements